harveshvaran/ftp82_laptop/WEEK1.md

 # Workshop material - Day #1 - Git/VS Code
   * Setting up git
-    * Open "https://github.com/HexaInnovLab" in your browser
+    * Open "https://github.com/HexaInnovLab" in your browser; bookmark this page in your browser
     * Click the signup on the top-right
     * In the following instructions, {hexawareid} is the part preceding @hexaware.com in your email address
     * your username is {hexawareid}-Hexaware, e.g., krishnakumar-Hexaware